vdw/HideSeek/README.md

 ## Changelog
 ### v0.8.1
-* Throttling - delayed search with cancelation if the next keystroke arrives
+* Throttling - delayed search with cancellation if the next keystroke arrives

 ## Copyright and license